MegaGarynych/FSBrowser/readme.md

 #FSBrowser

+###This project is discontinued.
+I recommend you to go to [FSBrowserNG](https://github.com/gmag11/FSBrowserNG).
+It has same functionality and uses a faster web server library.

 ##Introduction
 I wanted to add a standard environment for all my ESP8266 based projects to be able to configure them via web browser to avoid code editing when I need to change some settings like SSID, password, etc.